djhati/documents/cassandra/cassandra_cql_tutorial.md

 # CQL tutorial

-## Creating keyspace in sicgle datacenter
+## Creating keyspace in single datacenter
 `create keyspace iot with replication = {'class': 'SimpleStrategy', 'replication_factor':3}`

 Observe the keyspace in the cluster by using the nodetool command